 Presuming that your car or truck has been taken in for repair at least twice, the best way to determine whether or not your vehicle qualifies for a buyback under California’s lemon law is to call an expert California lemon law lawyer.

-California lemon law attorney Michael R. Vachon, Esq. is an experienced lemon law attorney, and he is willing to answer all of your California lemon law questions FREE of charge.
+California lemon law attorney Michael Vachon, LL.M. is an experienced lemon law attorney, and he is willing to answer all of your California lemon law questions FREE of charge.
 Call us toll free at (855) 4-LEMON-LAW to find out whether your car has had enough repair attempts to be a “lemon” under the California lemon law statute.